rjdeliveryomaha/courierinvoice/extras/includes/README.md

 ### driverChargesEntryExclude

-Indexed array
+Indexed array with 2 indices

 By default all charges are included on ticket forms.

 This setting removes charges for drivers ticket entry and update form.

-Index 0 driver can dispatch to self.
+Index 0: Indexed array of charges to remove for drivers who can dispatch to self.

-Index 1 driver can dispatch to all.
+Index 1: Indexed array of charges to remove for drivers who can dispatch to all.

 ### driverChargesQueryExclude

-Indexed array
+Indexed array with 2 indices.

 This setting removes charges for drivers ticket query form.

-Index 0 driver can dispatch to self.
+Index 0: Indexed array of charges to remove for drivers who can dispatch to self.

-Index 1 driver can dispatch to all.
+Index 1: Indexed array of charges to remove for drivers who can dispatch to all.

 ### dispatchChargesEntryExclude